Verizon is making some major changes.

 - Go Unlimited - Verizon's new budget unlimited plan is perpetually in the slow lane relative to other Verizon plans - "in times of congestion your data may be temporarily slower than other traffic" applies all month.
 Video on the Go Unlimited plan is always capped at 480p "DVD quality" resolution, and mobile hotspot usage is capped at a painfully slow 600kbps.
 This is a bad deal for anyone with even slightly demanding needs, and the $10/month savings hardly seem worth it.

-- Beyond Unlimited - Verizon's new premium plan is similar to the outgoing Verizon Unlimited plan - featuring unlimited on-device data (subject to the same "after 22GB/mo" network management policy as before), and included roaming into Canada and Mexico (presumably with the same 500MB/day cap).
-This new plan has some improvements - it raises the high-speed hotspot usage cap from 10GB to 15GB (again, presumably still applicable even to dedicated data devices like Jetpacks).
+- Beyond Unlimited - Verizon's new premium plan is similar to the outgoing Verizon Unlimited plan - featuring unlimited on-device data (subject to the same "after 22GB/mo" network management policy as before), and included roaming into Canada and Mexico (with the same 500MB/day cap).
+This new plan has some improvements - it raises the high-speed hotspot usage cap from 10GB to 15GB (again, applicable even to dedicated data devices like Jetpacks).
 But new limitations on high resolution video streaming will be painful for some.
-This new "Beyond Unlimited" plan is also slightly more expensive than the outgoing plan that it replaces.
+This new "Beyond Unlimited" plan is also slightly more expensive than the outgoing plan that it replaces for single lines, and much more expensive for multi-line.

 - Prepaid Unlimited - There are no changes to Verizon's Prepaid Unlimited plan - it remains fairly unattractive.
 This prepaid offering avoids credit checks, but has all the same substantial limits of the Go Unlimited plan - and it also lacks support for mobile hotspot usage entirely!